 Housing Standards News

 14/05/2020 - Important news for landlords - The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020

-These new Regulations come into force on 1 June 2020 and apply to all privately rented properties, including Houses in Multiple Occupation (HMOs).
+These new regulations come into force on 1 June 2020 and apply to all privately rented properties, including Houses in Multiple Occupation (HMOs).
 The Regulations apply to all new tenancies from 1 July 2020 and to all existing tenancies from 1 April 2021.

 The Regulations require all landlords to ensure that the electrical installation in any privately rented property is inspected by a qualified and competent person every 5 years.
-A Electrical Installation Condition Report (EICR) must be provided to all new tenants before they occupy the dwelling (from 1 June 2020) and to all existing tenants within 28 days (from 1 April 2021).
+An Electrical Installation Condition Report (EICR) must be provided to all new tenants before they occupy the dwelling (from 1 June 2020) and to all existing tenants within 28 days (from 1 April 2021).
 A copy of the EICR must also be provided to the Council within 7 days on request.

-Where the inspection and report shows that remedial work is needed, this must be carried within 28 days (or within a shorter period if indicated in the report).
+Where the inspection and report show that remedial work is needed, this must be carried out within 28 days (or within a shorter period if indicated in the report).
 Confirmation that any necessary work has been satisfactorily completed must be given to the tenant and to the Council within 28 days of completion.
 The Council can issue a financial penalty of up to £30,000 on a landlord who is found to be in breach of their duties under these Regulations

 For more information on matters affecting the private rented sector visit the Decent and Safe Homes in the East Midlands (DASH) website.
 DASH is an organisation that exists specifically to help and inform existing and ‘would be’ landlords.